Sidney Warburg: Denial

-For Jacques Attali, the Sydney Warburg in question, posing the son of Felix Warburg, Warburg is imaginary, from which no one has carried this name of Sydney It will be worth many family denials and false pamphleteer published in Amsterdam will be awarded to a Dutch journalist scandal.
+For Jacques Attali, the Sidney Warburg in question, posing the son of Felix Warburg, Warburg is imaginary, from which no one has carried this name of Sidney It will be worth many family denials and false pamphleteer published in Amsterdam will be awarded to a Dutch journalist scandal.
 The book was the subject of an indignant denial in 1949, as a signed declaration (an affidavit) by James Warburg, son of one of the two Warburg brothers implicated in the book.